Sevege/db_less_chat/README.md

         + Max of 10 character of username will be used
     + No history before connection started
     + No signup/login
-    + No logging / no data are saved anywhere
+    + No logging/no data are saved anywhere
 + Inputs are XSS sanitizatized before pushing to user
-+ After any message sent, top right shows number of user recieving that message
++ After any messages are sent/received, top right shows number of user receiving that message
 + Code is easy to look over
 + 0 dependency